 In addition to his duties at UCSD, Painter has been closely involved with San Diego youth soccer over the last several years.
-He currently serves in the La Jolla Impact club system, and is the girl's varsity head coach at San Diego Jewish Academy (SDJA).
+He currently works in the La Jolla Impact club system, and is the girl's varsity head coach at San Diego Jewish Academy (SDJA).

-Painter coached the Fury FC boy's U-16 squad to Rotary Cup and Presidio League titles in 2008.
+Painter guided the Fury FC boy's U-16 squad to Rotary Cup and Presidio League titles in 2008.
 His sides then finished first in the Charity Cup and third at the Nott's Forest Cup in 2009.

 Painter earned his bachelor's degree in liberal studies from Cal State San Marcos in 2011.